quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 : A 1-bit field representing a boolean truth value.
-This field is set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer receives an out of order packet ({{out-of-order}}).
+This field is set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer receives a packet out of order ({{out-of-order}}).
 0 represents 'false' and 1 represents 'true'.

 Ignore CE: